 Despite the best efforts of this hospital, the failure of the Defendant Hospital to diagnose and manage the Deceased’s appendicitis resulted in the Deceased developing appendiceal abscess which caused the obstruction of her shunt and eventual death.

 Words could not adequately describe the pain this put the Plaintiff through.
-Our specialist medical negligence team, led by Mr Leslie Abboud, sought the expert opinion of an expert Emergency Medicine Specialist, where it was shown that the Defendant Hospital failed to properly diagnose and treat the appendicitis.
-Following receipt of this evidence, Mr Abboud and his team also sought the report of an expert psychologist to assess the amount of loss that was experienced by the Plaintiff.
+Our specialist medical negligence team sought the expert opinion of an expert Emergency Medicine Specialist, where it was shown that the Defendant Hospital failed to properly diagnose and treat the appendicitis.
+Following receipt of this evidence, our team also sought the report of an expert psychologist to assess the amount of loss that was experienced by the Plaintiff.

-The hospital had their own expert reports on the matter and after vigorous negotiations, Mr Abboud and his team, as well as an expert barrister, negotiated and settled for the hospital to compensate our client $150,000.00 due to the hospital’s negligence.
+The hospital had their own expert reports on the matter and after vigorous negotiations, we negotiated and settled for the hospital to compensate our client $150,000.00 due to the hospital’s negligence.

 Are you a victim of suffering from a hospital’s negligence?
 Don’t delay, act now.
 For over the phone free advice or to take advantage of our Face to Face consultation, call our expert medical negligence team today on our free call number 1800 004 878.